Canada Paycheck Calculator

 Net Pay = Gross Pay − Federal Tax − Provincial Tax − CPP − EI − RRSPYour take-home pay per paycheck is your gross pay minus federal income tax, provincial income tax, CPP contributions, EI premiums, and any RRSP contributions, all divided by the number of pay periods in the year.

-Federal income tax for 2025 uses five brackets: 14.5% on the first $57,375, 20.5% on $57,375 to $114,750, 26% on $114,750 to $158,468, 29% on $158,468 to $226,382, and 33% on income above $226,382.
-The federal basic personal amount (BPA) of $16,129 is not taxed.
+Federal income tax for 2025 uses five progressive brackets: 14.5% on the first $57,375, 20.5% on $57,375 to $114,750, 26% on $114,750 to $158,468, 29% on $158,468 to $226,382, and 33% on income above $226,382.
+Only the dollars inside each bracket are taxed at that bracket rate, and the federal basic personal amount of $16,129 is shielded as a non-refundable credit.

 RRSP contributions reduce your taxable income before federal and provincial tax are calculated, lowering both your federal and provincial tax amounts.
+The actual paycheck impact depends on your marginal tax rate - a $1,000 RRSP contribution saves about $300 to $530 in tax depending on your bracket and province, but the contribution itself still leaves your paycheck.

 Important Notes:

-- •EI is calculated at 1.64% up to maximum insurable earnings of $65,700, with a reduced rate of 1.31% for Quebec.
+- •EI is calculated at 1.64% up to maximum insurable earnings, with a reduced rate of 1.31% applied automatically for Quebec employees because of QPIP.
+Self-employed Canadians do not pay EI by default but can opt in for special benefits, and that scenario is not modelled here.

 Worked Example